r57zone/PodcastEasyForPython/README.md

 # Podcast Easy (En)
 Application for downloading podcasts.
 Versions are available for Python 2.7, Python 3 and for [Windows](https://github.com/r57zone/Podcast-Easy-for-Windows).
 <br><br>
 Add RSS feeds to a file "RSS.txt" and run the program.
-After successful completion of the program change the value "DownloadFiles" in PodcastEasy.py file from False to True (60 line for 2.7 folder and 54 for 3).
+After successful completion of the program change the value "DownloadFiles" in PodcastEasy.py file from False to True (60 line for 2.7 and 54 for 3).
 Change is necessary for the first time to not download all the podcasts from the RSS feeds.
 <br><br>
 From time to time (once every 2-4 months), it is advisable to clean the database of outdated links to the search for new podcasts not slowing down.
 To do this, just run "RemOutdatedLinks.py" script.
 ## Feedback